 Holistic dietitian nutritionists work within our scope of nutrition/herbs, within our own established hours of availability (usually during normal weekday business hours).
 We all encourage our clients to consult with their doctors for medical management and diagnostic testing, as needed.

-Common benefits of working with a holistic dietitian nutritionist
+Common benefits of working with an integrative dietitian nutritionist

 While everyone is on their own unique journey, the most common “client wins” I’ve witnessed as a holistic dietitian nutritionist in private practice include, but are not limited to: